Brazilian cruiser Almirante Barroso (1896): History

 Almirante Barroso was the first Brazilian vessel to have radiotelegraphy, thus promoting the first experiences with this system in the country.
-In 1900, it was part of the White Division together with the battleship Riachuelo and the cruiser Tamoyo, responsible for taking the then president Campos Sales to Argentina in retribution for the same gesture of Argentine president Julio Argentino Roca.
+In 1900, it was part of the White Division together with the battleship Riachuelo and the cruiser Tamoyo, responsible for taking the then president Campos Sales to Argentina in return for the same gesture by Argentine president Julio Argentino Roca.
 Among some of its commissions, a trip to Chile in 1903 stands out, in return for the visit of ships from that nation to Brazil.
 In 1904, it was the flagship of the Northern Naval Division, in Manaus, during a period of tension between Brazil and Peru over border issues.
 During the Aquidabã disaster in 1906, it helped to rescue the shipwrecked, wounded and dead.
 In 1908, it brought back the remains of admirals Barroso and Saldanha da Gama from Uruguay.
 At the time of the Revolt of the Lash, in 1910, Almirante Barroso was among the vessels that faced the mutineers, but its firepower and that of the other loyalist ships was negligible compared to just one of the rebels' dreadnoughts.
 It was considered by the navy to be an outstanding ship, "for its impeccable presentation and for the rigor and discipline, order and efficiency maintained on board".
 The vessel was in active service until 28 July 1931.